TransparentEdge/terraform-provider-transparentedge/docs/resources/staging_vclconf.md

 ### Required

-- `vclcode` (String) Verbatim of the VCL (Varnish Configuration Language) code configuration to apply.
-After a successful code upload, it may take between 5 and 10 minutes for the new configuration to be fully applied.
-You can know if a configuration is already in staging by running 'terraform plan' and checking the 'productiondate' field.
+- `vclcode` (String) Verbatim of the VCL (_Varnish Configuration Language_) code configuration to apply.
+After a successful code upload, it may take between 5 and 10 minutes for the new configuration to be fully replicated in all the CDN edge nodes.
+You can check if a configuration is already in **staging** by running `terraform plan` and checking the `productiondate` field.

 ### Read-Only